Abdelrahman915/Voice-Cloning/README.md

 ### Contributing
 We welcome contributions to this project.
 Please open an issue or submit a pull request on GitHub.

-Special thanks to my amazing team: Abdelrahman915
+Special thanks to my amazing team: Ahmed Zaghloul, Youssef Sharkawy

 For major changes, please open an issue first to discuss what you would like to change.